Learn here about projects planned or completed by the committee, and projects related to Green Mountain Scenic Byway.

 - An educational opportunity for schools and civic groups.

-- The Primary access point to Clay Island and North Shore Restoration Area
+- And an alternative access point to Clay Island and North Shore Restoration Area for bird watchers.

-If GMSB and our sister organizations are successful, the future of Lake Apopka will be “the” destination of sustainable eco-tourism and recreational facilities, bringing lots of tourists and visitors to our communities where they will spend their time and their dollars.
+The future of Lake Apopka is “the” destination of sustainable eco-tourism and recreational facilities.
+It is already bringing many thousands of tourists and visitors to our communities where they will spend their time and their dollars for sustainable economic development.

 How you can help?